kermite-org/Kermite/firmware/readme.md

 ```
 RP2040_UF2_TARGET_DRIVE_PATH = D:
 ```
-Open a terminal and run
+Open a terminal and run the command to copy the uf2 file to the drive.

 ```
   make <project_path>:<variation_name>:flash
 ```
-to copy the uf2 file to the drive.

 ### Flash by commands (MacOS)
 Reset the board to BOOTSEL mode.
 A removable media named RPI-RP2 will be mounted.
 No special configuration is required.
 In a terminal, type the command below to copy the uf2 file to the drive.